Amit6006/Develop_Performance_Analytics_Dashboard/README.md

 Steps to Run the Project are:-

-1.Install Dependencies: Install required libraries using:
+1.Install Dependencies: Install required libraries using:-

 		pip install -r requirements.txt